Loading...

 Error handling

-The memory tool uses the same error handling patterns as the text editor tool.
-Common errors include file not found, permission errors, and invalid paths.
+The memory tool uses similar error handling patterns to the text editor tool.
+See the individual tool command sections above for detailed error messages and behaviors.
+Common errors include file not found, permission errors, invalid paths, and duplicate text matches.

 Using with Context Editing